higlass/higlass/README.md

 - Run a specific test or "glob" of tests: `npm test -- test/APITests.js [--watch]`
 - Manually run individual tests in an open browser window: `npm test -- --manual`

-There can sometimes be import issues due to timeouts when running tests after a clean installation.
-It is best to run `npm run optimize` prior to running tests for the first time.

 **Troubleshooting:**

 - If the installation fails due to `sharp` > `node-gyp` try installing the node packages using `python2`: